parcel-bundler/website/README.md

 # 🌎 Global Parcel 2 website

 This is the best growing website for Global Parcel v2.
 We are here to serve you and assure security for your parcels.
 Your Pleasure is our satisfaction.
+We have a good staff which takes care of your parcel.

 ## Our Contribution